nice-digital/MAS/README.md

 - a Mongo dabatase on port 27017
 - the CMS on port 3010
-- a mock S3 server (MinIO) on port 9000
+- a mock S3 backend server (MinIO) on port 9000
+- a mock S3 frontend on port 8000.

 Each of these ports is exposed to the host machine.
-This means you can view each application locally, for example visit http://localhost:3010 in your browser to access the CMS or http://localhost:9000 to browse the MinIO server.
+This means you can view each application locally, for example visit:

+- http://localhost:3010 in your browser to access the CMS
+- http://localhost:9000 to browse the MinIO server
+- http://localhost:8000 to view the static website.

 > Note: the first time you do this it will **take a while**.
 This is because it needs to download all the required images.
 Subsequent runs will use cached images so will be quicker.